satyamverve/Task-Management-FastAPI/Readme.md

-# Command the run the FastAPI application
+# Command run the FastAPI application
 - `uvicorn main:app --reload`

 # To create new user for the first time, use the below Query mannualy in SQL